Rhode Island Nursing Home Negligence Lawyers

 We’re able to help with cases involving a variety of types of nursing home abuse and neglect.
 Read our Types of Nursing Home Abuse page to find out more about the types of claims we handle.

 We trust nursing homes and live-in care facilities to treat our loved ones with dignity, safety, and respect.
 Yet reports of nursing home negligence, abuse, and neglect are all too common among residents and their families—and statistics suggest that negligence often goes unreported altogether.
-At Bottaro Law, we don’t think that’s right.
+At the Bottaro Law Firm, LLC, we don’t think that’s right.
 Our nursing home abuse lawyers are here to help Rhode Island and Massachusetts families stand up for what’s right and hold these facilities accountable for their mistreatment.

 If you or your loved one has been a victim of nursing home negligence, abuse, or neglect, contact us today.
 Our lawyers have years of experience helping injury victims and their families during some of the toughest times of their lives, and we want to help you too.

-Bottaro Law Clears Legal Hurdle for Nursing Home Victims
+The Bottaro Law Firm, LLC Clears Legal Hurdle for Nursing Home Victims

 In Baker, et al. v.
 Pawtucket Skilled Nursing and Rehabilitation, LLC, et. al., attorney Laura Bottaro represented a family who wished to file a wrongful death lawsuit on behalf of a woman who died while in the care of a nursing home facility.

 When the patient was admitted, she signed a number of documents, including an arbitration clause that barred her and her family from filing a lawsuit against the facility in civil court.
 A staff member without legal training failed to explain the significance of the document to the patient, who was heavily medicated while recovering from a hip replacement operation and showed signs of cognitive impairment.